-The initial condition of the canopy should be specified as the percentage of the canopy storage that is full of water at the beginning of the simulation.
+The initial condition of the soil should be specified as the percentage of the soil storage that is full of water at the beginning of the simulation.
 The same percentage will be applied to every grid cell.
-Likewise, the percentage full of the remaining surface, soil, and groundwater layers must also be specified.
+Likewise, you must specify the initial storage of each groundwater layer.

-The canopy storage grid must be selected from the grids that have been previously defined in the grid data manager.
-The grid should specify the maximum canopy storage in each grid cell.
+The soil storage grid must be selected from the grids that have been previously defined in the grid data manager.
+The grid should specify the maximum soil storage in each grid cell.
 You may use a chooser to select the grid by pressing the grid button next to the selection list.
 You will not be able to select a grid if no grids have been created in the grid data manager.
-Likewise, you must also select a surface, soil, tension, and groundwater storage grids.
-All of the different layers use the same type of parameter grid so descriptions for the grids are important.
+Likewise, you must select a tension storage grid, and a storage grid for each groundwater layer.